Greenstand/treetracker-decisions/0001-organization-of-ADRs.md

 ## Context and Problem Statement

-We have many decisions to make when building the treetracker platform, and we will use Architectural Design Recores (ADRs) to make more and more of these decisions. (https://adr.github.io/madr/)  ADRs could be organized in a few different ways - should all decisions to be tracked in one central ADR repository, or should they be split up by teams or project areas?
+We have many decisions to make when building the treetracker platform, and we will use Architectural Decision Records (ADRs) to make more and more of these decisions. (https://adr.github.io/madr/)  ADRs could be organized in a few different ways - should all decisions to be tracked in one central ADR repository, or should they be split up by teams or project areas?
 ADRs are assumed to be stored in a github repository or several repositories.

 ## Decision Drivers <!-- optional -->